-Starting a Group
+2. Starting and running a Group

-What is a U3A Study Group?
+What is a u3a Study Group?

-The U3A is constituted as a self-help educational charity although for many groups the main purpose is not primarily about learning, but may be taking exercise (eg walking), playing games (eg chess, bridge), or being creative (eg painting, pottery).
-Self-help means that there is usually no teacher or instruction manual but books may be used in research or as a core text.
+The u3a is constituted as a self-help educational charity although for many groups the main purpose is not primarily about learning, but may be taking exercise (e.g. walking), playing games (e.g. chess, bridge), or being creative (e.g. painting,).
+Self-help means that there is usually no teacher or instruction manual but books or on-line resources may be used in research or as a core text.
 The members themselves decide how delivering the Group's programme is to be shared out.
 The member(s) taking responsibility for a meeting choose their own topic or activity, when and where to meet, and how the meeting will run.
 Everyone makes some contribution to what is a shared-help group.
-The U3A motto enshrining this is 'Those who teach shall also learn, and those who learn shall also teach' (Peter Laslett).
+The u3a motto enshrining this is 'Those who teach shall also learn, and those who learn shall also teach' (Peter Laslett).

 There are no qualifications or exams and the ethos of any group should be generous, welcoming and non-judgemental.
-The goodwill created in the groups becomes the dominant note of the U3A as a whole in which friendship, respect and good humour are paramount.
-The most important people in a U3A are the Group Organisers, because the atmosphere they create in their groups facilitates the realisation of these principles.
+The goodwill created in the groups becomes the dominant note of the u3a as a whole in which friendship, respect and good humour are paramount.
+Group Organisers, perform a major role in a u3a.
+They are central to the core activities because of the groups they run and enable group members to engage in group activity and facilitate the realisation of the u3a principles.